Arhs99/shallow-tree/README.md

 # shallow-tree
-A tool for the retrosynthetic analysis and route prediction with scoring of molecules
+Synthetic accessibility scoring is an invaluable tool for generative chemistry and more generally for filtering or scoring molecular designs that come either from AI or human designers.
+It's not hard to understand that synthetic scoring approaches that do not consider how the target molecule can be synthesized are of quite limited use in practice.
+This work aims to produce a tool that can predict synthetic routes but in a reasonable time frame for many real-world applications.
 ## Description
 The idea of the tool is to restrict the depth of search in order to improve computation speed but in the same time having access to a large amount of synthetically accessible chemical space of enough complexity to be useful in drug discovery applications.
+A number of obvious optimizations like caching, parallel execution etc can significantly reduce times while other approaches could also be tested in the future.

 ## Implementation
 The tool is based on aizynthfinder provided by the MolecularAI group in AstraZeneca https://github.com/MolecularAI/aizynthfinder and specifically I use here: